Iglesia y Convento de la Compañía de Jesús, Antigua Guatemala: San Miguel and San Casimiro earthquakes

 On September 29, 1717, the San Miguel earthquake struck the city and destroyed the San Lucas School building; the tremor cracked the tower and destroyed the top part of the main gate.
 The master builder of Santiago de Guatemala, Diego de Porres, inspected the damage and calculated that it was necessary to invest between five and six thousand pesos to repair it.
 Three years later, however, the Jesuits had rebuilt the structure, and when the master builder returned to inspect the building, declared it better and prettier than the original.
 However, on March 4, 1751, the San Casimiro earthquake destroyed the church roof forcing the Jesuits to once again ask for help to the parishioners to rebuild; once again, the building was among the most beautiful of the city when the repairs were completed.

 A prosperity period began after the San Casimiro earthquake, as the city saw major improvements, such as street embellishment and tap water system introduction.
 A new City Hall was built in and on July 17, 1753, work on the Jesuit plaza in front of the church was finished.

 Bourbon Reforms and expulsion of the Society of Jesus

 In 1765 the Spanish King decreed the Bourbon Reforms, which tried to recover the power of the King over the Spanish colonies and increase tax collection for the Crown.

 Besides administrative redistributions, the Spanish King set a policy aimed to decrease the power of the Catholic Church, which until that moment in time it was absolute over the Spaniards.
-This policy of diminished church power was based on the Illustration and had six main points: y tenía seis puntos principales:
+This policy of diminished church power was based on the Enlightenment and had six main points: